ceciliosanchez/xPro-Animation-Moving-Balls/README.md

 ## Files

-index.html: Main HTML file that includes the canvas and scripts. magic.js: Contains functions to create and manipulate ball elements. ball.js: Initializes and animates the balls.
+moving_balls.html: Main HTML file that includes the canvas and scripts.</br>
+magic.js: Contains functions to create and manipulate ball elements.</br>
+ball.js: Initializes and animates the balls.

 ## How to run